simolus3/drift/docs/docs/writing_queries/writing_queries.md

 the statement will affect all rows in the table!

 ## Inserts
-You can very easily insert any valid object into tables:
+You can very easily insert any valid object into tables.
+As some values can be absent (like default values that we don't have to set explicitly), we again use the companion version.
 ```dart
 // returns the generated id
 Future<int> addTodoEntry(TodosCompanion entry) {